 Oddly, management consulting is rarely named in discussions about industries vulnerable to disruption (unless you ask Christensen), despite the fact that it meets all of the above qualifications.

 Over the last 60 years, the large management consultancies have grown and maintained their status through prestige, branding, and long-time client relationships.
-Consulting itself is a $240B industry, per CB Insights’ Industry Analyst Consensus.
-But McKinsey, BCG, and Bain are ultimately no more immune to the forces of disruption than any other industry.
+Consulting itself is a $200B+ industry, per CB Insights’ Industry Analyst Consensus.
+But the big three consultancies — McKinsey, Boston Consulting Group (BCG), and Bain — are ultimately no more immune to the forces of disruption than any other industry.

 “[W]e’re still early in the story of consulting’s disruption… More likely than not, alarms won’t sound until it’s already too late in the game.” — Clayton Christensen

 Consulting, in other words, is inefficient, inflexible, and slow to adapt.
-Any of these weaknesses alone would threaten disruption — possessing all of them points to a major fight ahead.
+Any of these weaknesses alone would suggest coming disruption — possessing all of them points to a major fight ahead.

 McKinsey, Bain, and BCG have weathered existential crises before.
 These consultancies offer a highly brand-driven, prestigious, and hard-to-quantify product to Fortune 100 companies with plenty of cash to spend.

 If you dig deeper into the specific types of services that these firms offer their clients today, however, it’s clear that a tectonic disruption is hitting management consulting just as it has hit many other industries before.
 It may be a slow and gradual change, and the big names may well endure — no matter how thinned their ranks — but a change is coming.

 - The four functions of consulting